km-neuron/mentor-handbook/sa-camp/frontend-app-development-with-react/week-3/README.md

   - Able to use URL Params to pass parameter from URL.
 - Able to implement ChakraUI as UI element.
   - Able to use Common Elements from ChakraUI.
+- Able to create a build of React app.
+- Able to deploy to Netlify.
+- Able to deploy to Firebase.

 ## Pre-requisites